toradex/vscode-torizon-templates/CONTRIBUTING.md

 > ℹ️ Check the [cppQML/.doc/README.md](./cppQML/.doc/README.md) to see an example.

-The media (images, videos, GIFs and so on) of the template documentation should be stored on the [toradex/vscode-torizon-templates-documentation](https://github.com/toradex/vscode-torizon-templates-documentation/]) Github repository
+The media (images, videos, GIFs and so on) of the template documentation should be stored on the [toradex/vscode-torizon-templates-documentation](https://github.com/toradex/vscode-torizon-templates-documentation/]) GitHub repository

 ## Creating a Pull Request

-For Torizon IDE Extension project templates we are using [Github platform](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+For Torizon IDE Extension project templates we are using [GitHub platform](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

 ### Pull Request Guidelines: